DavidRitzwoller/pubmed_clinical_trials/README.md

 This file has five fields:
 - `pmid`: The unique identifier assigned to each publication by PubMed/MEDLINE.
-- `prob`: Our ensemble, fine-tuned, language model outputs a number between 0 and 1.
-Large numbers indicates that the publication is more likely report the results of c clinical trial.
+- `prob`: The predicted probability output by our ensemble, fine-tuned, language model.
+Large numbers indicate that the publication is more likely report the results of a clinical trial.
-- `liberal, moderate, conservative`: We construct three samples by restricting attention to publications whose `prob` is above three thresholds.
+- `liberal, moderate, conservative`: Binary variables indicating whether each publication is an element of the associated sample.
+We construct three samples by restricting attention to publications whose `prob` is above three thresholds.
 We refer to these samples as the `liberal` sample, the `moderate` sample, and the `conservative` sample.
 The thresholds associated with these samples are 0.0124, 0.221, and 0.494, respectively.
-The `liberal`, `moderate`, and `conservative` fields record binary variables indicating whether each publication is an element of the associated sample.

 The file has 1,810,510 entries.
 The entries correspond to the set of publications indexed by PubMed/MEDLINE that were published between 2010 and 2022 and who satisfy a set of sample restrictions enumerated in Appendix A.2 of Durvasula, Eyuboglu, and Ritzwoller (2024).